Grid2op/lightsim2grid/README.md

 4) computes the active power, reactive power, flow on powerllines etc. from the `V` and `Sbus` complex vectors computed at step 3).

-For now some basic "solver" (*eg* the program that performs points `3)` above) are available, based on the Gauss Seidel or the Newton Raphson methods to perform "powerflows".
+For now some basic "solver" (*eg* the program that performs points `3.` above) are available, based on the Gauss Seidel or the Newton-Raphson methods to perform "powerflows".

 Nothing prevents any other "solver" to be used with lightsim2grid and thus with grid2op.
 For this, you simply need to implement, in c++ a "lightsim2grid solver" which mainly consists in defining a function: